-Heavily tiered water sales rates have created a conservation mentality among District users and the Board and Management expect that water use (gallons) will continue to decline in coming years.
-This declining use may cause total water sales (dollars) to fall, necessitating a spiral of almost annual water rate increases to maintain or increase the budgeted sales numbers.
-The District wants to re-pipe several city blocks that have been experiencing excessive line failures but this project (expected cost approaching \$200,000) had to be delayed due to inadequate capital monies during the current fiscal year.
-As some of the District's piping is over forty years old, and recognizing the District's reluctance to use taxation or debt funding, the accumulation of capital investment monies to fund future distribution system problems is expected to be ongoing.
+Tiered water rates were implemented several years ago at the recommendation of ADEQ to encourage conservation efforts.
+Heavily tiered water sales rates have proven to be successful for conservation with a decrease in overall consumption within the District.
+The reduced consumption, however, has a negative effect on finances and the Board and Management expect water use (gallons) will continue to decline in coming years.
+This declining use may cause total water sales (dollars) to fall, necessitating the need to re-evaluate annually the water rate structure with potential increases to maintain or increase the budgeted sales numbers.
+The District wants to re-pipe several other city blocks that have been experiencing increased main line failures but these projects (expected cost approaching \$200,000) have yet to be implemented, awaiting the necessary capital funding before approving the projects.
+As some of the District's piping is over forty years old, and recognizing the District's reluctance to use taxation or debt funding, the accumulation of capital investment monies to fund future distribution system problems is not only necessary but is expected to be ongoing.